Banner Health

 • Were born to a mother with hepatitis C

-It is recommended that all adults age 18 and older get screened for hepatitis C at least once.
+All adults age 18 and older should be screened for hepatitis C at least once.
+Talk with your health care provider about testing.

 How hepatitis is diagnosed

-If you have symptoms of hepatitis or risk factors for the condition, your health care provider may recommend testing.
-The diagnostic process depends on your symptoms, medical history and risk factors.
+If you have symptoms or risk factors, your provider may recommend testing.
+Testing depends on your symptoms and health history.

 Medical history and physical exam

-Your provider will ask about your symptoms and health history and look for signs of liver disease, such as jaundice or liver tenderness.
+Your provider will ask about your symptoms and possible exposures.
+They will look for signs of liver problems, such as jaundice or tenderness in the upper abdomen.

 Blood tests